-A good year for RNA therapeutics
+A good time for RNA therapeutics

 The global pandemic has turned the life sciences industry on its head.
-The major mRNA developers Moderna, BioNTech, and CureVac were all focusing on developing cancer therapies and vaccines before diverting resources to the development of Covid-19 vaccines.
+The major mRNA developers Moderna, BioNTech and CureVac were all focusing on developing cancer therapies and vaccines before diverting resources to the development of COVID-19 vaccines.
 Both BioNTech and Moderna broke records with the short time it took to submit for the approval of the vaccines.

-“The speed of development and the compelling evidence for remarkable safety and efficacy in a wide-ranging population, will facilitate the development of novel drug or vaccine candidates making the R&D and approval process the new standard for the future, including for other areas of RNA therapeutics,” believes Thum.
+“The speed of development and the compelling evidence for remarkable safety and efficacy in a wide-ranging population, will facilitate the development of novel drug or vaccine candidates making the R&D and approval process the new standard for the future, including for other areas of RNA therapeutics,” said Thum.

 “There were a lot of things that needed to be solved, like stability of RNAs and how to deliver them, and a lot of those things have come into place in recent years,” explained Gray.
 “What I can do in a cell is now moving towards what I can do in a whole organism.
 And that’s incredible.”

 Historically, a key challenge in the field was delivering the RNA to the target cells.
-Lipid nanoparticles have also solved some delivery issues, as they can package the RNA so it can more easily move around the body.
+Lipid nanoparticles have solved some delivery issues, as they can package the RNA so it can more easily move around the body.
 This is becoming more sophisticated now with increasing abilities to target specific organs and cells, regardless of where the therapy is injected.

 “There are ways of doing that with control elements that take advantage of the natural regulatory mechanisms within those cells, and you sort of hijack and pirate those,” explained Gray.

 Another challenge has been manufacturing at scale.
 However, in recent years many companies seem to have cracked this issue, and RNA manufacturing services are now part of the offering of many CDMO firms.
-One famous example is that of Tesla, which announced plans to develop RNA factories to distribute CureVac’s Covid-19 vaccine.

 What’s next for the RNA field?